GrantMoe/grantmoe.github.io/_projects/donkeycar.md

 ---
 layout: project
 title: 'Donkey Car'
-caption: A 1/16th scale autonomous car.
+caption: 1/16th Scale Autonomous Car
 description: >
   This is my Donkey Car.
 There are many like it.
 This one is mine.
 # date: 3 Jan 2022